polixir/RLAssistant/README.md

 1. formulating, standardizing, and structuring the data items and tables of the "RL experiment database";
 2. provide tools for adding, deleting, modifying, and querying the items in the database.

-The following are the detailed designs of EaaD and the implementation of RLA.
+The followings are the detailed designs of EaaD and the implementation of RLA.
 ### Standardizing and Structuring the Experiment Database
 After integrating RLA into your project, we create a "database" implicitly configured by `rla_config.yaml`.
 Each experiment we run will be indexed and stored as an item into a "table".
-In particular, RLA includes the following elelments to construct an "RL experiment database".
+In particular, RLA includes the following elements to construct an "RL experiment database".
 1. **Database**: A database is configured by a YAML file `rla_config.yaml`.
-In our practice, we only create one database in one research subject.
+In our practice, we only create one database for one research subject.
 2. **Table**: We map the concept of Table in standard database systems into the concept of "task" in our research process.
 There are many similarities between the two concepts.
 For example, we will create another table/task often when:
    1. the structures of tables are different, e.g., they have different keys.
 In the research process, different tasks often have totally different types of logs to record.
 For example, in offline model-based RL, the first task might pretrain a dynamics model the second task might be policy learning with the learned model.
 In model learning, we are concerned with the MSE of the model; In policy learning, we are concerned with the rewards of policy.
    2. The content of a table is too large which might hurt the speed of querying.
 Table partition is a common solution.
 In the research process, we need large memory to load a Tensorboard if the logdir has many runs.
 We can solve the problem by splitting the runs into different sub-directories.